 Work continues on last minute preparations for Great North Run in South Shields after organisers confirm event will go ahead following death of Her Majesty Queen Elizabeth II

-Work is continuing on last-minute preparations for the Great North Run after organisers confirm the half marathon event will go ahead following the death of Her Majesty, Queen Elizabeth II.
+Organisers confirmed earlier today (Friday September 9) that the Great North Run will go ahead this weekend following the death of Her Majesty Queen Elizabeth II.

 Following the monarch's death, the Great Run Company confirmed the cancellation of the junior and mini Great North Runs, but said the main run will go ahead, with some changes.